glic3rinu/passlib/docs/lib/passlib.hosts.rst

     :platform: Unix

-    It should support all the algorithms the native OS :func:`!crypt` will support.
+    This :class:`~passlib.context.CryptContext` instance should detect and support all the algorithms the native OS :func:`!crypt` offers.
+    The main differences between this object and :func:`!crypt`:

-    The main difference is that it provides introspection about *which* schemes are available on a given system, as well as defaulting to the strongest algorithm and decent number of rounds when encrypting new passwords (whereas :func:`!crypt` invariably defaults to using :mod:`~passlib.hash.des_crypt`).
+    * this object provides introspection about *which* schemes are available on a given system (via ``host_context.policy.schemes()``).
+    * it defaults to the strongest algorithm available, automatically configured to an appropriate strength for encrypting new passwords.
+    * whereas :func:`!crypt` typically defaults to using :mod:`~passlib.hash.des_crypt`; and provides little introspection.

-    This can be used in conjunction with stdlib's :mod:`!spwd` module to verify user passwords on the local system::
+    As an example, this can be used in conjunction with stdlib's :mod:`!spwd` module to verify user passwords on the local system::

         >>> #NOTE/WARNING: this example requires running as root on most systems.